-Here you will find all the information to help your child achieve the best of their ability.
+Here you will find information to help your child achieve to the best of their ability.
 With a Prostart Apprenticeship, they will gain the skills to confidently enter the work force and be awarded accreditation’s usable in many areas of work and life.

 What is an Apprenticeship?

 Apprenticeships combine practical training in a job with study.